-This publication will avoid common 'trendy' platforms and mainly focus on the good old "find a web-hosting company, pay for servers (and other resources such as storage space and bandwidth), and let the web-hosting company handle the servers themselves while you focus on creating the website or web-app" scenario.
+This publication will mainly focus on using an external web-hosting provider; allowing you to pay for servers (and other resources such as storage space and bandwidth), and letting them handle the servers while you focus on creating the website or web-app.

-Important warning, do not use personal servers if you cannot guarantee the security of the servers themselves.
+Be advised to avoid using personal servers to handle delicate information if you cannot guarantee the security of the servers themselves.
 It is always better to have a dedicated and experienced individual or company handle the security of your products or services.

 What is web hosting?